IBM/cics-bundle-maven/README.md

    * `region` - The name of the region that the bundle should be installed to

   Now if you run the Maven build it will create the CICS bundle as above, and install this in CICS.
-  Each time you make a change to the Java project and rerun the built it will lifecycle the bundle so you can see your changes.
+  Each time you make a change to the Java project and rerun the build it will redeploy the bundle and publish your changes.

 ## Using nightly/snapshot builds